Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Notes:
   * Any file that is not versioned prior to enabling versioning will have version “null”
   * Suspending versioning does not delete the previous versions

-### Objects Encryption

-There are 4 methods of encrypting objects in S3

-* Server Side Encryption(SSE)
-  * Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)
-    * encrypts S3 objects using keys handled & managed by AWS
-    * Object is encrypted server side
-    * AES-256 encryption type
-    * Must set header: “x-amz-server-side-encryption": "AES256"
-  * Server-Side Encryption with KMS Keys stored in AWS KMS (SSE-KMS)
-    * leverage AWS Key Management Service to manage encryption keys
-    * KMS Advantages: user control + audit key usage using CloudTrail
-    * Object is encrypted server side
-    * Must set header: “x-amz-server-side-encryption": ”aws:kms"
-  * Server-Side Encryption with Customer-Provided Keys (SSE-C)
-    * server-side encryption using data keys fully managed by the customer outside of AWS
-    * Amazon S3 does not store the encryption key you provide
-    * HTTPS must be used
-    * Encryption key must provided in HTTP headers, for every HTTP request made
-* Client Side Encryption
-  * Use Client library such as the Amazon S3 Client-Side Encryption Library
-  * Clients must encrypt data themselves before sending to S3
-  * Clients must decrypt data themselves when retrieving from S3
-  * Customer fully manages the keys and encryption cycle

-### Encryption in transit (SSL/TLS)

-> Encryption in flight is also called SSL/TLS

-* Amazon S3 exposes:
-  * HTTP endpoint: non encrypted
-  * HTTPS endpoint: encryption in flight
-* You’re free to use the endpoint you want, but HTTPS is recommended
-* Most clients would use the HTTPS endpoint by default
-* HTTPS is mandatory for SSE-C
-* Encryption in flight is also called SSL /TLS

 ### Security